explicit09/transcriber/README.md

 ## Action Item Webhooks

-When a comment of type `action-item` is created, the server forwards the item to the URLs defined in `ACTION_ITEM_WEBHOOK_URLS` (comma separated).
-Use this to integrate with ClickUp or Notion.
+When a comment of type `action-item` is created, the server forwards the item to configured webhook URLs.
+Define endpoints using `CLICKUP_WEBHOOK_URL`, `NOTION_WEBHOOK_URL`, or a comma separated list in `ACTION_ITEM_WEBHOOK_URLS`.
+The payload includes the comment text and optional `dueDate`.

 ## Tests